You are here: Home › Beauty Questions › Make-up ›

 A: Yes, actually, and it’s pretty simple when you think of the purpose each cosmetic product serves.
 Think of the products in terms of artists’ media.

 Moisturizers, foundations and concealers are designed to even out the skin’s texture and tone.
 Moisturizer should be applied first (unless it is tinted moisturizer designed to replace foundation make-up and provide lighter coverage).
 Next, you apply the concealer to cover any prominent blemishes or discoloration of the skin.
 Foundation is then applied to even out the skin tone and blend away minor skin color variations (blotches, pale freckles, etc.).
-If you prefer using a tinted moisturizer instead of full-coverage foundation, you can skip the moisturizer step, and simply apply it after using concealer if needed.
-The result at this point should be a clean-looking, smooth complexion upon which the rest of the make-up is applied.

 If the skin appears too shiny or you have oily skin, this is the point at which you would use translucent powder to set the foundation and give a matte appearance to the face.